enotspe/fortinet-2-elasticsearch/docs/roadmap.md

 The problem isn't that we lack rules — we have too many.

-The problem isn't that we lack data — we're drowning in it.
+The problem isn't that we lack detections — we're drowning in it.

 The problem is that **traditional rule-based detection doesn't scale** to the complexity and volume of modern network traffic.